taslanidis/Nearest-Neighbors/README.md

 Curve Vectorization with Grid, then calling LSH for vectors on the vectorized curves.
 (Poor method)

 ### [Projections:](https://github.com/Fanarosss/Nearest_Neighbors/blob/master/src/Projections_Curves/RandomProjections.cpp)
-Find all relevant traversals, and project the nearest traversals and use LSH on vectorized traversals, instead of vectorizing Curves.
+Find all relevant traversals, and project the nearest traversals, and use LSH on vectorized traversals, instead of vectorizing Curves.
 (Better method for curves)

 ### General Use functions for I\O and searching:
 [Helper Functions](https://github.com/Fanarosss/Nearest_Neighbors/blob/master/src/Helper_Functions.cpp)